Justintime50/apache-php-docker/README.md

 A combined Apache/PHP Docker image.

 This image has `msmtp` installed and configured to send mail locally for testing via apps like `Mailcatcher`.
+It also has `mysql_pdo` enabled to use with a `database`.

 ## Usage